ialopezg/common-exceptions/README.md

 ## Features

-- Compatible with both TypeScript and ES6 (Recommend to use [TypeScript](https://www.typescriptlang.org/)
+- Compatible with both TypeScript and ES6 (Recommend to use [TypeScript](https://www.typescriptlang.org/).

-## Future

-Custom Error Service is very much still a work in progress.
-There is still some things to finish:

-- Test utilities
-- Helpers
-- and more...

 ## People